joelperezdev/thecozytea/README.md

 # The Cozy Tea
-This is my HTML / CSS project.
+This is my codecademy HTML / CSS project.
 The Cozy Tea website.